-Consent 5956-2.0 requires the site operator to sample and keep records of waste chemical composition.
-Composite samples are taken (generally by wellsite staff prior to transport or by WRS staff at the landfarm).
-WRS also takes composite pre-spreading samples from the pits prior to landspreading for further waste characterisation.
+Consent 5956-2.0 requires the site operator to sample and keep records of the waste's chemical composition.
+Samples are taken (generally by well site staff prior to transport or by WRS staff at the landfarm).
+WRS, following discussion with the TRC, no longer takes composite pre-spreading samples from the pits prior to landspreading for further waste characterization as 1) the waste is only stored for short periods of time and 2) there is minimal mixing of waste in the pits before incorporation into the sand horizons of the spread area.